Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 **`Header & Footer`**

-All pages are designed with same header and footer.
-There is navigation bar on the header which includes logo and menu.
-There are schools details and social icons on the footer.
+All pages are designed with the same header and footer.
+There is a navigation bar on the header which includes logo and menu.
+School's details and social icons are on the footer.
 Green is used for header and footer, white for body and orange for buttons.

 ## Skeleton Plane

-Mobile first design and there are wireframe for Home, Courses, Accommodation and Register for mobile, tablet and PC sizes.
+Mobile first design and there are wireframes of Home, Courses, Accommodation and Register for mobile, tablet and PC sizes.

 * [Wireframes](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/wireframes.pdf)

 ## Surface Plane

-#### Colour:
+#### Colour
 **Dark Green (#065446)** is the school colour so this colour is used for header and footer.
-Back ground colour is white and gold is used for buttons.
+Background colour is white and gold is used for buttons.
 Irish flag is imaged for colour coordinations.

-#### Typography:
+#### Typography
 **Serif** type (Noto Serif) is used for headings to make the website trustful as this is for education.
 On the other hand, **San-Serif** type (Open Sans) is used for contents to make the website easy to read and give friendly atmosphere to the users.

 ## Features & Technologies